 What is the fourth trimester?

-Trimester might sound like a bit of a funny term, considering your baby is now out of your womb, but over the next three months, they'll be experiencing a lot of new things and getting used to their new found senses.
+Trimester might sound like a bit of a funny term considering your baby is now out of your womb, but over the next three months, they'll be experiencing a lot of new and exciting things in their new environment and getting used to their new found senses.

 There's a growing parenting theory about how to help your baby to adjust to the outside world after months in the womb.
 Pioneered by Dr Harvey Karp, author of The Happiest Baby on the Block, the book is based on the idea that parents treat themselves as a ‘walking uterus’ in the first three months after birth.